vigna/rust-dev-guidelines/README.md

 - Very slow tests should be gated with the feature `slow_tests`.
 Ideally, `cargo test` should not take more than a few seconds to run.

+## Macros

+- In macros, one should always specify structures and traits starting from `::` to avoid relative resolution.
+This does not fix the problem of modules at the root of the crate shadowing modules in the standard library, but if that happens there are much bigger problems to attend to.

+- Methods in macros and generated code should use the UFCS (Uniform Function Call Syntax) rather than the dot syntax, to avoid unpredictable method-resolution issues.
+This entails writing `T::m(a)` instead of `a.m()`.

 ## Logging